 It’s easier than ever to set up a store on your website using Shopify or WooCommerce plugins, for example.
 And for shelters under a municipality, sites like Bonfire or Threadless, can provide an external platform for creating tees, sweatshirts, and tanks.

 Sometimes the idea of branded merchandise conjures images of cheesy slogans or strategically logo-laden giveaways.
 But it doesn’t have to be that way thanks to countless tools and platforms now available to help ensure good design is at your fingertips.
+(Pro tip!
+Search our Find an Artist map and connect with a graphic designer who can help create some magic pro-bono!)

 Some resources include packaged graphics + font sets from sites like Creative Market, using platforms with built-in design help like Bonfire, or connecting with local freelancers who might want to donate their services (or check out sites like Fiverr).
 Even Canva now offers the ability to design good-looking t-shirts easily!